 As a business owner, here’s what you need to know about the restaurant industry.

-What licenses and permits are needed to start a restaurant?
+What are the licenses and permits needed to start a restaurant?

 Before we dive in, it’s important to note that every restaurant business may have slightly different requirements to legally operate.